jawainc/median-scores/README.md

 ## Features
   * User can search school to view available data
   * User can view available median scores for selected school
+  * App comes with two themes.
+Dark🌙 and Light☀️, these will be set based on system theme preferences

 ## Elixir & Postgres Requirements